Suryasadasivam/Tips-data-analysis/README.md

 **Repository Structure**

-- Tips.ipynb: Jupyter notebooks containing the code for data exploration, preprocessing, analysis, and visualization.
+- Tips dateset Analysis.ipynb: Jupyter notebooks containing the code for data exploration, preprocessing, analysis, and visualization.
-- results: Output files, visualizations, and summaries generated during the analysis.
+- Summary: summary  generated during the hypothesis testing.
 - README.md: This file, providing an overview of the project.

 **Dependencies**